-Tedy Bruschi Gives Bill Belichick New Nickname In Congratulatory Tweet
+NESN

 Bill Belichick’s fearsome defense merely is following his lead.

-Former New England Patriots linebacker and ESPN NFL analyst Tedy Bruschi dubbed the Patriots head coach “the original Boogeyman” on Sunday night, following the team’s 27-13 win over the Cleveland Browns in Week 8.
+Former Patriots linebacker and ESPN NFL analyst Tedy Bruschi dubbed Belichick “the original Boogeyman” on Sunday night following New England’s 27-13 win over the Cleveland Browns in Week 8.

 The victory was the 300th of Belichick’s legendary career as an NFL head coach and it prompted Bruschi to congratulate his former coach via Twitter.

 Belichick joined Don Shula (347) and George Halas (324) as the only NFL head coaches to win 300-plus games.